kavins14/Attendance-Tracker/README.md

 # Attendance-Tracker

 This Java application is an attendance tracking system that helps manage attendances in a classroom setting.
-This was built as a high school project for my Computer 3 class.
+This was built from scratch as a high school project for my Computer 3 class.
 The two main technologies used in this project are Java (developing the application) and MySQL (database)

 ## Features
 1. Add/Remove Courses